laravel/docs/eloquent-relationships.md

 <a name="many-to-many-polymorphic-model-structure"></a>
 #### Model Structure

 Next, we're ready to define the relationships on the models.
-The `Post` and `Video` models will both have a `tags` method that calls the `morphToMany` method provided by the base Eloquent model class.
+The `Post` and `Video` models will both contain a `tags` method that calls the `morphToMany` method provided by the base Eloquent model class.

 The `morphToMany` method accepts the name of the related model as well as the "relationship name".
-Based on the name we assigned to our intermediate table name and the keys it contains, we are referring to the relationship as "taggable":
+Based on the name we assigned to our intermediate table name and the keys it contains, we will refer to the relationship as "taggable":

     <?php